Automattic/delphin-bootstrap/README.md

 3. Install all necessary packages such as Git, Node.js, or NPM
 4. Download the Delphin repository

+Finally, just add `127.0.0.1 delphin.localhost` to your `hosts` file.

 ### Running

 You should have a virtual machine up and running by now.
 The next step is simply to connect to this sandbox via SSH with your favorite terminal or console, either by typing `vagrant ssh`, or using the following parameters: